Am I too Old to Learn a Foreign Language? Adult Language Learners have a Surprising Advantage

 Some of you reading this may be thinking to yourselves, “well, that’s all fine and good for young adults, but what about us middle-age and senior folk?
 This dog’s too old to learn new tricks.”
 If you are thinking something along these lines, you could not be more wrong.
 The assumption that an aged brain is inherently less adept at learning a foreign language than a young brain is a self-fulfilling prophesy rather than scientific fact.

-The assumption that brain plasticity disappears with age is very out-dated scientific rhetoric.
-Even after a person has achieved full physical and mental maturation, brain passages still maintain their capacity to be rewired by learning and honing new skills.
+The assumption that brain plasticity diminishes with age is out-dated scientific rhetoric.
+Even after a person has achieved full physical and mental maturation, brain passages still maintain their capacity to be rewired by learning and honing new skills the practice and discipline.
 The only sense in which the brain “crystallizes” with age, is attitude.
-The older a person becomes, the easier it is to rest with the mental wiring he or she has established in his or her youth.
-However, that is not to say that the brain of a retired man or woman cannot, with effort, be rewired to play a musical instrument, take up a new sport, or, of course, learn a new language.
-If a mature adult has the interest and/or necessity to learn a foreign language, the only obstacle standing in his or her way is a perceived lack of brain plasticity, rather than an actual lack of brain plasticity.
+The older a person becomes, the easier it is to rest with the mental wiring he or she has established in youth.
+However, that is not to say that the brain of a retiree cannot, with effort, be rewired to play a musical instrument, take up a new sport, or, of course, learn a new language.
+If a mature adult has the interest and/or necessity to learn a foreign language, the only obstacle is a perceived lack of brain plasticity, rather than an actual lack thereof.
 Far too often is it the case that older people misinterpret the comfortable stations of habit for the loss of the intellectual capacity to think in a new way, as one must if one expects to excel in a foreign language.

 It is human nature to stick with that which we are most comfortable, and there is nothing with which we are more comfortable than familiarity.
 The life-long attachment to one’s mother is directly related to one’s life-long attachment to his or her mother tongue.
 This becomes more and more true with age as we, typically, become more and more conservative.
 The only reason young adults seem more “talented” with foreign languages is not because their younger brains are more flexibly wired and innately better at learning, but because their youth, in general, makes them more open-minded and curious about new things.